learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(App);
 ```

 Okay, so let's see what we accomplished by adding our `mapDispatchToProps()` function, and passing it through as a second argument.
-We'll place another debugger in
+We'll place a debugger in
-our component, right at the beginning of `render()`, just before the return
+our component at the beginning of `render()`, just before the return
 statement.

 ```js